 Chart 19 shows the exact impact of this compositional shift toward higher levels of educational attainment over the 1997-2014 period.
-In particular, assuming that the distribution of employees aged 20 to 64 years by educational attainment remained unchanged from 1997 the incidence of low-wages would have been 31.0 per cent, 3.4 percentage points higher than the actual 27.6 per cent.
-Instead, since the Canadian population became increasingly educated over time, the incidence of low-wages was pulled down.
+In particular, assuming that the distribution of employees aged 20 to 64 years by educational attainment remained unchanged from 1997 the incidence of low wages would have been 31.0 per cent, 3.4 percentage points higher than the actual 27.6 per cent.
+Instead, since the Canadian population became increasingly educated over time, the incidence of low wages was pulled down.

-One implication of these results is that increased educational attainment should be lowering the incidence of low-wages over time.
-This, however, is not showing up in the actual incidence of low-wages, which is essentially stable between 1997 and 2014.
-This suggests that there are market forces that are increasing the incidence of low-wages and counteracting the negative impacts of increased educational attainment and the ageing of the population.
+One implication of these results is that increased educational attainment should be lowering the incidence of low wages over time.
+This, however, is not showing up in the actual incidence of low wages, which is essentially stable between 1997 and 2014.
+This suggests that the demand for well-paying jobs has outpaced the supply.

-Chart 19: Education-Adjusted Incidence of Low-Wages, Employees (20-64), Canada, 1997-2014
+Chart 19: Education-Adjusted Incidence of Low Wages, Employees (20-64), Canada, 1997-2014

-In Table 4, the low-wage gap is broken down by educational attainment for the 1997-2014 period.
+In Table 5, the low-wage gap is broken down by educational attainment for the 1997-2014 period.
 In 2014, employees with 0 to 8 years of educational attainment had the highest low-wage gap (23.2 per cent), while those with a postsecondary certificate or diploma had the lowest low-wage gap (19.8 per cent).
 This is a mere 3.4 percentage point difference.
 In 1997, employees with some postsecondary had the highest low-wage gap, while individuals with a postsecondary certificate or diploma had the lowest low-wage gap.
 Between 1997 and 2014, only those employees with a Master's or a Doctorate degree saw an increase in their low-wage gap.
 Every other level of educational attainment saw their low-wage gap decline.
 The fastest decline occurred among those with some secondary.